30+ Essential Apple Recipes for Fall

 Beyond the chunks of apples themselves, this hearty stew is enhanced with both hard apple cider and apple cider vinegar to ensure it’s full of fall flavor.

-There might not be anything for comforting than this gooey sandwich, filled with chicken and a quick apple and Brussels sprout slaw, for lunch or dinner this fall.
+There might not be anything more comforting than this gooey sandwich, filled with chicken and a quick apple and Brussels sprout slaw, for lunch or dinner this fall.

-This sweet, smoky, savory casserole is sure to wake up your taste bud in the morning.
-It's the ultimate pick for a Saturday brunch with family and friends.
+This sweet, smoky, savory casserole is sure to wake up your taste buds in the morning.
+It’s the ultimate pick for a Saturday brunch with family and friends.

 While the homemade spelt crust in this recipe is nutty and unique, don’t hesitate to save time by swapping in your favorite brand of store-bought pizza dough.